centrifugal/documentation/server/configuration.md

 See description of [viper](https://github.com/spf13/viper) - brilliant Go library for application configuration – to see more details about configuration options priority.

-As I promised above it's time to talk about structure - projects and project options, namespaces and namespace options.
+As I promised above it's time to talk about project structure - projects and project options, namespaces and namespace options.